jcejohnson-archive/docker-nfsd/README.md

 /usr/local/containers/<containername>/etc. This gives me persistence of all of their configuration and I can use a similar technique later for managing the logs and other bits if I want.

+## About nfsd Processes

+When you 'ps -aef' on the container host you will see several nfsd* processes.
+Thse are actually bits of the kernel and very necessary for the in-container kernel-nfs-server to function.

 ## TODO